Inside The Depraved Crimes Of Dean Corll, The ‘Candy Man’ Killer Of 1970s Houston

 YouTubeDean Corll in 1973, months before he was shot to death by his 17-year-old accomplice, Elmer Wayne Henley.

-Corll then carried Henley into the kitchen to let him know how furious he was that he had brought a girl over to his home.
 In response, Henley pleaded with Corll to untie him, saying that the two of them could kill both Williams and Kerley together.
-Eventually, Corll did untie Henley, and brought Kerley and Williams into the bedroom to be tied up to the “torture board.”
+Eventually, Corll did free Henley and brought Kerley and Williams into the bedroom to be tied to the “torture board.”

-In doing so, Corll needed to put his gun down.
-That’s when Henley decided to grab the weapon — and put an end to the crime spree for good.
+In doing so, however, Corll needed to put his gun down.
+That’s when Henley decided to grab the weapon — and put an end to the disturbing murder spree for good.

 Williams, who survived the attack and only spoke publicly about it in 2013, recalled how Corll’s behavior had visibly shaken something in Henley’s mind.

-“He stood at my feet, and just all of a sudden told Dean this couldn’t keep going on, he couldn’t let him keep killing his friends and that it had to stop,” she said, as reported by ABC 13.
+“He stood at my feet, and just all of a sudden told Dean this couldn’t keep going on, he couldn’t let him keep killing his friends and that it had to stop,” she told ABC13.
 “Dean looked up and he was surprised.
 So he started getting up and he was like, ‘You’re not going to do anything to me.'”

-Then, without another word, Henley shot Corll six times with the gun, killing him.
+Then, without another word, Henley shot Corll six times, killing him.
 And with that, the Houston Mass Murders finally came to an end.

 The Aftermath Of The Houston Mass Murders

 After killing Dean Corll, Henley quickly called the police to confess what he’d done.
-He and Brooks soon made official confessions stating their involvement in the crimes and offered to show police where the victims were buried.
-(However, Brooks denied actively participating in the murders.)
+He and Brooks soon made official confessions stating their involvement in the murders and offered to show police where the victims were buried.

 Police didn’t find the remains of the 28th victim until 1983.
 And unfortunately, it remains unknown how many others Dean Corll might have killed that Henley and Brooks didn’t know about.